DavideIppolito2008/pneumonia-xray-prediction/README.md

 The script [`preprocess_and_train.py`](scripts/preprocess_and_train.py):

-- Loads training, validation, and test datasets with augmentations and normalization.
+-Pre-processing and normalizing the training, validation, and testing datasets along with the augmentations.
-- Uses **ResNet-18** (pretrained on ImageNet) with a fine-tuned classification head.
+-Implements a version of ResNet-18 with a classification head that has been fine-tuned and pretrained on ImageNet.
-- Trains with cross-entropy loss and Adam optimizer.
+-Utilizes cross-entropy loss and Adam optimizer for training.
-- Tracks validation accuracy and saves the best model as `models/best_model.pth`.
+-Monitors validation accuracy and saves the best performing model as models/best_model.pth.
-- Evaluates performance on the test set, printing:
-  - Accuracy, precision, recall, F1-score
-  - Confusion matrix visualization
+-Analyzes test set performance by reporting:
+-Accuracy, precision, recall, F1-score, and -Visualization of the confusion matrix.

 Run training with: